The traits that make you more likely to work from home successfully.

 As I mentioned early, I’m certainly not tech-savvy in any way so if you’re not technologically inclined that doesn’t mean you’ll never be able to work from home.
 Just beware, that you will struggle and work slower with all thing’s tech-related and wish you had a damn IT department at your house.

-There is much more to tech than fixing computer and website problems if you want to work from home successfully.
+There is much more to tech than fixing computer and website problems if you want to successfully work from home.
 You need to be able to learn programs, platforms, and software fairly easily.
 Do you know how to use Skype, Google Hangouts, Dropbox, Basecamp, Asana, etc.?

 When I was just starting, an application I filled out asked a similar question, and I didn’t recognize half of the things on the list, but over time I’ve learned many online tools and programs.